Nature-based solutions knowledge gaps

 • Methodologies and tools for systematic evaluation

-There is also the need to better understand the direct climate mitigation benefits of NBS in terms of carbon sequestration and storage, but also indirect impacts such as the embedded carbon involved in the deployment of different types of solutions, and in a wider range of ecosystems beyond, e.g. forests
+There is also the need to better understand the direct climate mitigation benefits of NbS in terms of carbon sequestration and storage, but also indirect impacts such as the embedded carbon involved in the deployment of different types of solutions, and in a wider range of ecosystems beyond, e.g. forests

 Desk Study Institutional publication